mkiser/WTFJHT/subscribe.md

 > ***Insightful, clever, and intelligent!** WTF Just Happened Today keeps me abreast of all of the political happenings, and is presented with a viewpoint that I can relate to. –Fran P.*

+> ***The spirit of WTF's attempt to present all of the dumbfuckery in as non-biased a manner as possible is laudable.** –Joe D.*

 > ***The daily summation of news paints a clear and pointed picture of the morass**.
 By putting together these various - attributed - articles in one concise blog, even someone who graduated at the bottom of his class at the Wharton School could understand the mess we are in. – Bob G.*

 > ***Quite possibly the only email list I’m on that hasn’t annoyed me even once.** –Drew H.*